10110111/CalcMySky/doc/model_generation.md

 This entry defines the Ångström exponent, which describes the power law dependence of the optical thickness (extinction coefficient) of a medium on wavelength.
 For Rayleigh scattering its value is 4, while for clouds it is about zero.

+#### `single scattering albedo`

+This entry is a [spectrum](#spectra).
+It defines single scattering albedo of current scatterer.
+Each point of this spectrum is a dimensionless value in the range from 0 to 1.
+If not specified, the default is albedo of 1 at each wavelength.

 #### `needs interpolation guides`

 This entry is a special token that's not a key: it isn't followed by a colon with a value.